Ry-DS/MCEdit-Unified/README.md

   * If you use Unicode characters in any of your file paths, you **need** to use 2.7.14
 * virtualenv (not strictly required, but highly recommended)

+Finding installation material for Python2.7 and related C++ distributables is difficult as they phase out of support.
+You can find archived installers in the `legacy_installers/` folder of this repo.

 **Python packages**

 * [pygame 1.9.4](http://pygame.org/install.html)